MAKE THE MOST OF YOUR JOURNEY!

 - Share your reflections and moments of inspiration on social media using #EquityChallengeQC and #UnitedWayQC.
 Don’t miss out on updates — follow us on Facebook and Twitter.

-Hundreds of Quad Citizens have signed up to take action and change habits to bring about systemic change and advance equity through the 21-Day Equity Challenge.
-It's not too late to sign up for a session!
+2,000 Quad Citizens have signed up to take action and change habits to bring about systemic change and advance equity through the 21-Day Equity Challenge.
+While no future sessions are currently scheduled, below are links to each of the daily actions so you can take the Challenge at your own pace.

 - DAY 1: Personal Racial Identity